 Burger Week in COVID times

-4. If you arrive at a restaurant and there is a line-up, see if you can leave your number and take a walk around the block.
+3. If you arrive at a restaurant and there is a line-up, see if you can leave your number and take a walk around the block.
 If this is not possible go to your plan B, C or D restaurant choices.
-We have extended burger week for just this reason – more burger days mean more burger meals and less burger lines… got it?
+We have extended Burger Week for just this reason – more burger days mean more burger meals and less burger lines… got it?

-9. Respect all front of house, servers, chefs, line cooks, patty makers, cleaners and dishwashers.
-Everyone is doing their best at this crazy time.
+6. Respect all front of house, servers, chefs, line cooks, patty makers, cleaners and dishwashers.
+Everyone is doing their best at this crazy time—restaurant staff have been working their buns off so be kind.
 Smile behind that mask.
+Don’t be a burger jerk.
 And tip generously if you can.

 If you think of any other helpful tips on how to do Halifax Burger Week safely, get in touch (email@example.com) and we’ll share with the rest of the city